 What is Xbox Live?

 Xbox Live is a premier gaming network that connects millions of gamers across the world.
-You can add Xbox Live to your Windows 10 or Xbox One game in order to take advantage of the Xbox Live features and services.
+You can add Xbox Live to your game on mobile platforms, Windows 10 PC, and Xbox One console to take advantage of the Xbox Live features and services.

 With the Xbox Live Creators Program, anyone with a Partner Center account can build an Xbox Live enabled Universal Windows Platform (UWP) game that can run on both Windows 10 PCs and Xbox One consoles.